Is Pantene Shampoo Good?

 As with most of their formulas, Pantene has developed conditioners, treatments, and booster mix-ins to deliver the best results for your chosen formula.

-While you can always mix-and-match your shampoos and conditioners to fit your hair needs and goals the best, the proven results are tried and tested with the coordinating products together.
+You can always mix and match your shampoos and conditioners to best fit your hair needs and goals.

 Pantene strives to create products with the unique needs of various hair types in mind, while also developing coordinating products to target and address different aspects of those concerns.